 In-case you can get alternative versions of the same track, try adding them to the library and syncing it.
 If the stuff works, you’ve cleared the error.

 If not, proceed further.

-For some users, this appears to work (especially when the files aren’t corrupt or bad and they play just fine in other iDevices).
-You just remove all media content from your iPhone and then re-sync with iTunes (after you create a new library for all the music you want to sync).
+For some users, this appears to work (especially when the files aren’t corrupt or bad, and they play just fine in other iDevices).
+You remove all media content from your iPhone and then re-sync with iTunes (after creating a new library for all the music you want to sync).

 The issue should be fixed by following the above tips.

 That’s all, guys!

 Readers like you help support iGeeksBlog.
 When you make a purchase using links on our site, we may earn an affiliate commission.
 Read more.